 Discover an area created by one of history's most influential landscape architects, Capability Brown.

 Take a stroll in the park with lovely views of the house in its riverside setting.
 This easy walk will take you up to an hour, depending on how often you stop to enjoy the scenery.
-The grounds are open from 9am to 6pm every day.

 Enjoy an array of seasonal wildlife around the lake, including birds, fish, and insects.